 Vegetable Gardens: If you haven’t already removed your old vegetable plants from spring, now is the time to do so!
 Compost whatever does not have disease or insects, and discard the rest.
 This is your “window” to add amendments to your garden!
+Choose from Happy Frog Soil Conditioner, Coco Loco for raised beds, or Earthworm castings as amendments.
+The Ground Up product, DS Compost may also be used as an amendment in gardens and other plantings.
 Compost will add needed nutrients and texture to your soil, improving moisture holding capacity, microbe activity, and production.

-It is also time to dig up your sweet potatoes.
-Use care when digging the tubers, as the tender skins bruise easily, and damage can result in decay in storage.
+If you have not already done so, now is the time to be digging your sweet potatoes.
+Use care when digging the tubers, as the tender skins bruise easily and damage can result in decay in storage.
 Allow the tubers to dry for 2-3 hours, then store them in a dry area between 80-85 degrees for 10 days to two weeks.
 If no rain is expected, you may lay them out in the sun to cure and sweeten.
 After curing, store at a temperatures between 55-60 degrees with 85% humidity.

 Plant Broccoli, Brussels sprouts, Collards, Cabbage, Leeks, Multiplying Onion, and Cauliflower from transplants.
 Add Happy Frog Jump Start (3-4-3) to the planting hole of new transplants to give them the nutrients needed for a good start.
 Late month, plant Beets, Carrots, Swiss chard, Lettuce, Mustard Greens, English and Snap Peas, Radishes, Spinach and Turnips from seed.
 After seedlings have emerged, water weekly with Happy Frog Grow Big (6-4-4) or Wholly Mackerel (3-1-0) Fish Fertilizer.

 Lawn Watering: As nighttime temperatures begin to cool, conditions develop that are conducive to lawn disease.
 The most common lawn disease seen in the fall is Brown Patch.
 Some changes in cultural methods can diminish the incidence of Brown Patch fungus.
 Transition your sprinkler to run on the lawn in the daylight hours when possible.
 The shorter time the leaf blade is wet, the less chance of fungal spores germinating.
-Use MicroLife Fertilizer for Brown Patch if you have had Brown Patch in your lawn before, as it contains specific and proven microbial soil disease fighters!
+Use MicroLife Fertilizer 6-2-4 or 8-4-6 if you have had Brown Patch in your lawn before, as it contains specific and proven microbial soil disease fighters!

 Annuals: If your annuals are looking old and spent, it is time to pull them out and prepare the beds for the fall planting.
-Incorporate Happy Frog Soil Conditioner to refresh the soil.
-Be sure to add an organic fertilizer such as Microlife 6-2-4 or Happy Frog Jump Start at time of planting.
-Remember, cool-season annuals grow and bloom in the winter, and they need nutrients, too!
-Pansies, in particular, are heavy feeders.
-Use NutriStar “ColorStar” time-release granules to keep them blooming all winter!
+Incorporate Happy Frog Soil conditioner or DS compost to refresh the soil, and add an organic fertilizer such as Happy Frog Fruit and Flower at time of planting.
+Remember, cool season Annuals grow and bloom in the winter, and they need nutrients, too!
+Pansies, in particular, are heavy feeders!
 Look for Snapdragons, Pansies, Dianthus, Flowering Kale and Cabbage, Violas, Alyssum and Lobelia later in the month.

 Pecan trees are filling their hard shell with a kernel now.
 It is important to water adequately during this period to ensure full kernels at harvest.
 Any fruit trees which are still developing fruit, including Citrus, should be watched carefully for watering needs at this time as well.
-Stop in to get your MicroLife Citrus Fertilizer for fall fertilization of citrus.
+Stop in to get your MicroLife Citrus or Happy Frog Citrus and Avocado fertilizer for fall fertilization of citrus.